jasny/knex-hdb/README.md

 There will be a new 'lib' folder.

-## Todo
+## Contribution

+_This library supports limited features of SAP HANA.
+If you like to contribute, please create a pull request._

 * Unit tests
 * Support for modifying a table
 * Tranactions
 * Upsert support

-_This is a very early version and there are likely to be bugs.
-Please be so kind to report any issues you come across and if possible provide a pull request._

 [1]: https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/2.0.02/en-US/20d58a5f75191014b2fe92141b7df228.html#loio20d58a5f75191014b2fe92141b7df228__sql_create_table_1sql_create_table_syntax_elements